googleapis/google-cloud-cpp/ARCHITECTURE.md

 This document describes the high-level architecture of the Google Cloud C++ Client libraries.
-Its main audience are developers and contributors making changes and additions to these libraries, but users of the libraries may also find this useful.
+Its main audience are developers and contributors making changes and additions to these libraries.
 If you want to familiarize yourself with the code in the `google-cloud-cpp` project, you are at the right place.

+While we expect users of the libraries may find this document useful, this document does not change or define the [public API](/doc/public-api.md).
+You can use this document to understand how things work, or maybe to troubleshoot problems.
+You should not depend on the implementation details described here to write your application.
+Only the public API is stable, the rest is subject to change without notice.

 ## What these libraries do